 - publish or present content that customizes the message and medium for their intended audiences.

-- Section 13D: Skill - Using Canvas as a Teacher - Part 1
+- Section 13D: Skill - Using Canvas LMS as an Instructor - Part 1

 Teachers understand and use data to inform their instruction and support students to achieve their learning goals.
 Teachers:

 - Section 14A: Provide alternative ways for students to demonstrate competency and reflect on their learning using technology.

 - Section 14B: Use technology to design and implement a variety of formative and summative assessments that accommodate learner needs, provide timely feedback to students and inform instruction.